From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-Large aggregates affect performance and break transactional boundaries, leading to data integrity issues.
+Large Aggregates affect performance and break transactional boundaries, causing data integrity issues.

 How to avoid it:

-Design small, focused Aggregates that apply business rules within themselves.
-Interactions between Aggregates must occur through possible consistency, not through direct references.
+Design small, focused Aggregates that enforce business rules within themselves.
+Interactions between Aggregates should occur through eventual consistency, not direct references.

 What happens:

-Teams jump right into implementing Entities, Repositories and Services, without understanding the business's subdomains or how the system should be structured.
+Teams jump straight into implementing Entities, Repositories, and Services without understanding the business subdomains or how the system should be structured.

-This results in fragmented models, unclear responsibilities, and a fragile architecture that is difficult to scale.
+This results in fragmented models, unclear responsibilities, and a fragile architecture that is hard to scale.

 How to avoid it:

-It starts with Strategic Design: it maps the business domain, identifies the Core, Supporting and Generic Subdomains, and defines the Bounded Contexts and their relationships through a Context Map.
+Start with Strategic Design: map the business domain, identify Core, Supporting, and Generic Subdomains, and define Bounded Contexts and their relationships through a Context Map.

 What happens:

-Architectural decisions are made in silos—by developers or architects—without the participation of domain experts or product stakeholders.
+Architectural decisions are made in silos—by developers or architects—without participation from domain experts or product stakeholders.

-Crucial domain knowledge is lost, leading to gaps or inaccuracies in the model.
+Crucial domain knowledge is lost, resulting in gaps or inaccuracies in the model.

 How to avoid it:

-Take advantage of Event Storming or other collaborative workshops to bring together domain experts, designers and developers and visually map behaviors and workflows.
+Leverage Event Storming or other collaborative workshops to bring together domain experts, designers, and developers to visually map behaviors and workflows.

 What happens:

-Teams define the model only once at the start of the project and never update it.
+Teams define the model once at the start of the project and never update it.

 As the business evolves, the model becomes obsolete and misaligned, reducing its effectiveness and increasing maintenance costs.